 To make a latch to keep the no sew quiet book closed when it is not being used, cut a rectangular piece of felt or the material used to make the binding.
 It will need to be large enough to go from two inches inside the open end of the book across from where the spine was glued to two inches onto the other side.

-Glue one side of the no sew book latch to the backside and press down firmly to make sure it is firmly adhered.
-Place corresponding Velcro circles or squares on the underside of the front part of the latch and onto the book itself to temporarily adhere the latch onto the cover.
+Glue one side of the no-sew book latch to the backside and press down firmly to make sure it is firmly adhered.
+Place corresponding Velcro circles or squares on the underside of the front part of the latch and onto the book itself to temporarily adhere the latch to the cover.